ibcoleman/ownerfinder/README.md

 # ownerfinder

-A Clojure library that will read in a list of files, then generate a set of user/group names that represents the file permissions for the
+A Clojure command line tool that will read in a list of files, then generate a set of user/group names that represents the file permissions for all files.

 ## Usage